Share and Enjoy !

 • ‘EndDate’ = the name of the property we are removing

 What if we also need to update a property to a new value?
-This is also fairly simple.
-We need to use the Compose action again but with the ‘setProperty’ function.
-This function works just like the ‘addProperty’ function except it updates a value instead of adding: setProperty(variables(‘detailsObject’),’DynamicField1′,’new value here’)
+For this we use the ‘setProperty’ function in our Compose.
+This function works just like the ‘addProperty’ function except that it updates an existing property instead of adding a new one:

 • variables(‘detailsObject’) = the object to which we are adding the property